buennerbernd/fhem/KLF200/2.0/README.md

 Attributes

     directionOn: up/down (default is up) Defines the meaning of on, off, 100%, 0%.
-The might depend on the device type.
+This might depend on the device type and personal preferences.